TheLastVoidMage/YouTube-Downloader/README.md

 Written and tested with Python 3.8

-For this program to work you need to install
+For this program to work you need to install:

   Python

   Git

   Moviepy

   Pytube

 # Notes